YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first days can bring swelling, sleeping difficulty, itching, redness, donor tenderness, and anxiety about touching the grafts.
 Then comes shedding, and many patients feel as if the result has disappeared.

-The so called ugly duckling stage can be psychologically difficult.
+The so-called ugly duckling stage can be psychologically difficult.
 Some patients become isolated, check mirrors constantly, compare themselves to online timelines, and fear failure before the follicles have had time to grow.

-This is why good pre operative counseling matters.
+Good before-surgery counseling matters.
 If a patient mistakes normal shedding or shock loss for total failure, the recovery becomes more frightening than it needs to be.

 Aftercare is also part of that emotional stability.
 Clear instructions about washing, sun protection, exercise, and normal healing reduce panic.
-Many patients need calm guidance more than expensive add ons.
+Many patients need calm guidance more than expensive add-ons.

 When is a result worth trusting and when should I walk away?